zulvkr/zulvkr.github.io/src/portfolio.md

 - [Github link](https://github.com/zulvkr/wbnuxtvuetify)
 - [Website](https://brave-payne-6e0dd1.netlify.app/)

-A quickie one page website made for a code challenge for an interview.
+A quickie one page website made for a code challenge of an interview.
 The image was provided by the interviewer so I'm not sure how long they will live in the internet.

 ### Discord bot